Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Support within the School Curriculum

-- The employment of 2 part-time intervention teachers to deliver English and Maths sets.
+- The employment of 1 part-time intervention teacher to deliver English sets.

 - The employment of two Learning Mentors, specifically to support pupils’ attendance and secondly self-esteem to encourage positive attitudes to learning so that pupils enjoy and achieve to their full potential.